MertSisman/MIMM/README.md

 An example dataset, corresponding output maps, and dictionaries can be downloaded [here](https://zenodo.org/record/8193673).

-If you want to process your own data, the suggested toolboxes for QSM reconstruction is [MEDI Toolbox](https://pre.weill.cornell.edu/mri/pages/qsm.html), and for DTI reconstruction [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL).
+If you want to process your own data, the suggested toolboxes for QSM reconstruction is [MEDI Toolbox](https://pre.weill.cornell.edu/mri/pages/qsm.html), and for DTI reconstruction is [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL).